 - Opus One - 2013

-Lite bites will be provided by Brian Alberg from the Red Lion Inn, David Blessing of Newport Beach House, Mary Dumont of Cultivar, Michael Scelfo of Alden & Harlow, Robert Sisca of Garde East and Lou Rossi from Castle Hill Inn.
+Lite bites will be provided by Brian Alberg from the Red Lion Inn, David Blessing of Newport Beach House, Michael Scelfo of Alden & Harlow, Robert Sisca of Garde East and Lou Rossi from Castle Hill Inn.